 - Inspire a spirit of discovery and wonder for the Bible as the great story book of our faith–and not a simple book of rules and answers.

 Faith formation classes for kids takes place on the 2nd and 4th Sundays.
 Prayer Stations and Faith Games take place on the 3rd Sunday.
 On the 1st Sunday we have a church-wide service project.
 All programs begin at 9:15 AM.
 Our youngest class, Tiny Sprouts (PreK3-K) use Spark Frolic, a play and wonder-based program.
 Seedlings (1st-3rd) use the Spark Rotation Program and Saplings (4th-6th grade) use the Submerge series.
 Each class is rooted in a spirit of play, wonder, and discovery.

 We encourage children to be a part of our worship services each week.
 There are activity bags for children 10 and under in the front and rear foyers.
 Many parents find that sitting near the front helps their children to participate more fully.
 Don’t worry if your child is noisy.
 Their presence reminds us of all that is good in the world.
 Check out an online version of our “Worshipping with Children” pew card.

 Children are provided their own bulletin with Scripture readings and activities.
 Each bulletin has discussion starters for parents and children.

-Children’s sermons take place on the 1st and 3rd Sunday of the month.
+Children’s sermons take place on the 2nd and 4th Sunday at the 10:15 service.